-By default, the setting is on false.
+By default, preserve_hostname is set to false.
 In order to avoid resetting the hostname, you have to set preserve_hostname: true in your cloud.cfg.
 This stops the hostname from changing because it explicitly disables the internal cloud-init modules responsible for managing system identification.

 Specifically, this setting affects the following: